vgrazi/BytecodeExplorer/README.md

 Select a class file (start with something simple, for example com.vgrazi.SampleClass.class) in the "Choose files" selector.

 When the class file opens in the hex editor in the left browser pane, mouse over the hex portion to see the disassembled code in the right frame of the browser page.

+The JavaScript version will probably not be enhanced in the future